DS3Lab/zuco-nlp/README.md

 # zuco-nlp

-All NLP experiments described in ACL 2019 paper
+This repository contrains all experiments described in this paper: ...link to arxiv

+## Data

+The original ZuCo corpus can be found here: https://osf.io/q3zws/